Contact me to commission photography, or for the design of books, leaflets and interpretative material.

 Riverfront Art Gallery: 3 – 29 October 2016

-I am participating in two group exhibitions, which have both opened in October.
+This autumn I have participated in two group exhibitions, which opened in October.
 Both shows include new work based on the rood screen at the Church of All Saints, Gresford.
 I also spoke about the church at an event at Oriel Sycharth, with the poet Philip Gross, on 22 October, organised as part of the Curious Travellers project.
 The project is researching Romantic-period accounts of journeys into Wales, and I have also been contributing occasional posts for the Curious Travellers website.

 Society for Glass Technology Conference